 A catechism is a written instruction in the Christian faith meant to teach converts to Christianity the basics of the faith.
 The first catechism was written in the 1st century, possibly before the completion of the last books of the New Testament by John the Apostle.
 Catechisms typically follow a question-and-answer format and can be used for the instruction of all age groups.
 To Be a Christian is the official catechism of the ACNA and has been widely acclaimed across denominational lines for its faithfulness to the Holy Scriptures and the doctrines of historic Christianity.
 To Be a Christian begins with a short section on the Gospel and salvation and moves to sections that cover the Apostle's Creed, the sacraments, The Lord's Prayer, and the Ten Commandments.

-The Apostles Creed - "He ascended into heaven"
+The Apostles Creed - "He will come again to judge the living and the dead"